1888 United States presidential election: Democratic Party nomination

 The Democratic National Convention held in St. Louis, Missouri, on June 5–7, 1888, was harmonious.
 Incumbent President Cleveland was re-nominated unanimously without a formal ballot.
 This was the first time an incumbent Democratic president had been re-nominated since Martin Van Buren in 1840.

 After Cleveland was re-nominated, Democrats had to choose a replacement for Thomas A. Hendricks.
 Hendricks ran unsuccessfully as the Democratic nominee for vice-president in 1876, but won the office when he ran again with Cleveland in 1884.
 Hendricks served as vice-president for only eight months before he died in office on November 25, 1885.
 Former Senator Allen G. Thurman from Ohio was nominated for vice-president over Isaac P. Gray, his nearest rival, and John C. Black, who trailed behind.
-Gray lost the nomination to Thurman primarily because his enemies brought up his actions while a Republican.
+Gray lost the nomination to Thurman primarily because his opponents brought up his actions while a Republican.

 The Democratic platform largely confined itself to a defense of the Cleveland administration, supporting reduction in the tariff and taxes generally as well as statehood for the western territories.